 SOWI's Marketing and Communications department is committed to helping you maximize earned media opportunities.
-Please reference the press release templates available on the Agency log in of the website, include the details to the best of your ability, then submit to Shannon Adams, Marketing Specialist.
+Please reference the press release templates available on the Agency log in of the website, include the details to the best of your ability, then submit to the Director of Communications.
 We will work with you to finalize the release and distribute to your local media outlets.